adobe/node-fetch-retry/README.md

 ```

 Disabling retry behavior will not prevent the usage of other options set on the `options` object.

-This example showcases a disabled retry behavior, but custom headers will still be set:
+This example showcases a disabled retry behavior, but custom headers will still be set for the request:

 ```js
 const fetch = require('@adobe/node-fetch-retry');